 More results

-The writer expresses that presenting new works to the recipient, who is esteemed as a leading figure in literature, seems unnecessary as the recipient’s own letters surpass contemporary books in quality.
-However, given the current tumultuous state of European affairs, the writer feels it is appropriate to offer a modest critique of a prevailing system of thought.
-They humbly hope that the recipient might find some value in the critique and are deeply respectful.
+The writer says that sending new works to the recipient, a leading figure in literature, seems unnecessary, since his letters already surpass most contemporary books.
+Still, given the unsettled state of Europe, he feels justified in offering a modest critique of prevailing thought, hoping that the recipient may find some value in it.

-The elderly and ailing writer has received word of an unsigned letter dated 4 June from his correspondent.
-Though too removed from worldly affairs to engage in national disputes, he expresses profound respect for the correspondent’s distinguished contributions, which have notably safeguarded Vienna from Ottoman control and may one day help liberate Europe from these invaders.
-The writer reflects on the failure of Christian princes to place the public good above their personal interests, while praising those of his correspondent’s rank who have achieved remarkable victories.
+The elderly, ailing writer acknowledges receiving an unsigned letter dated 4 June.
+Though too distant from public affairs to engage in national disputes, he expresses deep respect for the correspondent’s achievements, which have helped protect Vienna from Ottoman control and may one day aid Europe’s liberation.
+He reflects on the failure of Christian princes to prioritise the common good over personal interests.

 © 2026 VOLTAIRE STUDIO